Skip to main content

 7 mentions Positive Neutral Negative

 The music in the game has been widely criticized for being terrible and repetitive, lacking appeal and personality.
-Players find the songs simplistic, often resembling monotonous sounds, and the gameplay mechanics surrounding music feel uninspired, reducing the experience to merely repeating patterns without meaningful engagement.
-Overall, the music seems to be an afterthought, detracting from the overall enjoyment of the game.
+Players find the songs simplistic, often resembling monotonous sounds, and the gameplay mechanics surrounding music feel uninspired, leading to a lack of engagement.
+Overall, the music is seen as an unnecessary addition that detracts from the overall experience.

 • “One thing that they try to do to mix things up is adding music levels into the mix.”